psuresh39/amrutth/README.md

 Linode specifics: ssh moved to a different port, PermitRootLogin set to no, fail2ban to prevent dictionary attacks, setup firewall rules, auto reboot on kernel panic.

 Note: Project also supports https, but certificate is self signed and browsers may show a warning.
+API inspired by yelp search api.

 The technical track (1.5 years experience): backend (Tornado-python, Redis, mongoDB)